What is Lead Time?

-Lead Time Definition: What Exactly is Lead Time?
+Definition: What Exactly is Lead Time?

 When looking into the lead time meaning it is essential to go about it in context.
-While in basic definition, lead time refers to the amount of time between process initiation and process completion, in the e-commerce world, it means so much more than that.
+While in basic definition, it refers to the amount of time between process initiation and process completion, in the e-commerce world, it means so much more than that.
 Lead time in inventory management is a crucial aspect of the online business, affecting your entire supply chain, from manufacturing to customer delivery.
-Lead time can be defined as the time between a confirmed and placed customer order and the time it has been scheduled to be delivered.
+It can be defined as the time between a confirmed and placed customer order and the time it has been scheduled to be delivered.
 Although these metrics may vary based on the product, as well as the customer, lead time in the supply chain is one of the key points in addressing issues such as low productivity, low revenue and profits, inefficient business management, and wastage of resources.
-The longer your lead time is, the more time you should be spending on finding ways to reduce it and optimize your lead time strategy.
+The longer your lead time is, the more time you should be spending on finding ways to reduce it and optimize your strategy.

-Lead Time Basics: How to Calculate Lead Time
+Lead Time Basics: How to Calculate

 Lead time is one of the most significant factors to weigh in when forecasting your stock and inventory.
-Although the lead time calculator formula you choose to use usually depends on the specific context of your product or customer base, lead time is generally calculated as the amount of time between the purchase of an order to the time the product reaches the warehouse.
+Although the lead time calculator formula you choose to use usually depends on the specific context of your product or customer base, it is generally calculated as the amount of time between the purchase of an order to the time the product reaches the warehouse.
 Needless to say that the more suppliers you have, the longer your lead time will be.
 Online businesses may turn to the following formula for basic lead time calculation: